HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Days 99 - 100: July 28 - 29, 2020

+**Today's Progress**: Made it to 100 Days of Code!!!!!!

+**Thoughts:** I am super proud of myself that I was able to accomplish this, despite all that is going on.
+I was hoping to deploy by the 100th day and have my site hosted on AWS with all the projects I completed as a celebration.
+However, I believe I am pretty close to having the site published.
+I have two major hurdles that I am trying to get past - one is getting the site deployed and the second is having the MongoDB Atlas connection live.
+As far as having the site deployed, I am working with AWS Elastic Beanstalk and sending the files using GitHub Actions which is pretty interesting.
+The flow is sending the file to an Amazon S3 bucket, then deploying the bucket to the EC2 instance running Python in Elastic Beanstalk.
+Its all very fun and exciting to watch but the site has not been served correctly.
+All in all, I am pretty close to deploying and have finished a nice score of projects to present in the portfolio once it is up and running.
+Congratulations to me...Yay!!!!

+**Link(s) to work:**  [Flask Portfolio Website Project](https://github.com/HajaSChilds/thisdevlovestech)

 # Days 94 - 98: July 23 - 27, 2020

 **Today's Progress**: Continued working on the Flask Portfolio Project, getting ready for deployment